 As young wives, we want the beautiful, fairytale ending, our happily ever after.
 We dream of being the princess waiting for her knight in shining armour to come and sweep her off her feet.
 But the movies and storybooks never show you what happens after you ride away with your prince into the sunset.
 You don’t see what married life is like, and there aren’t always sequels to the stories you hear.
 How do you know Cinderella didn’t get a divorce?
 Or what if Snow White is unhappy in her marriage?

 As I approach my first wedding anniversary, I gained a lot of valuable marriage advice from other wives, especially in the beginning of my marriage.
-Although, I learned a lot more from personal experience.
-I found what works for us and helped us to achieve a healthy and successful first year of marriage, and building a foundation along the way for the years ahead.
+I learned many valuable things through personal experience, and found what works for my relationships, and helped us to achieve a healthy and successful first year of marriage, building a foundation along the way for the years ahead.

 Pray For Your Husband Everyday and Yourself!